Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 Lastly, we demonstrate how it is possible to read data directly from a Zipfile which can be quite useful especially if you are working with large datasets or a collection of multiple files stored into a single Zipfile.
 ZipFile is a data format where the data is compressed efficiently.
-For instance after "zipping" Shapefiles, the disk space needed to store the data in the given format will be significantly lower.To read the data from ZipFiles, we can use the built-in Python library called **zipfile** and its `ZipFile` object, which makes it possible to work with compressed ZipFiles.
+For instance after "zipping" Shapefiles, the disk space needed to store the data in the given format will be significantly lower.
+To read the data from ZipFiles, we can use the built-in Python library called **zipfile** and its `ZipFile` object, which makes it possible to work with compressed ZipFiles.
 The following example shows how to read data from a ZipFile.
-Let's start by opening the ZipFile into a variable `z` and read the names of the files stored inside of it:
+Let's start by opening the ZipFile into a variable `z` and read the names of the files stored inside of it with the method `.namelist()`:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}